 There is room in our itinerary to adjust for weather, route conditions, and specific interests within the group.
 For the beginning mountaineer this seminar is a chance to learn the skills used to climb on peaks in the lower 49 states and all over the world.
 For the more experienced climber it is an opportunity to bring your skills to a new level and have five days to pick the brains of professional climbers and learn from their experiences.
 It is also a great opportunity to train for an upcoming big climb such as Mt.
 McKinley, peaks in South America, and more, as well as being an excellent time to try out and get comfortable with your personal equipment.

-The seminar is organized and led by Kurt Wedberg or another senior guide with Sierra Mountaineering International.
+The seminar is organized by Kurt Wedberg and led by our senior guide staff with Sierra Mountaineering International.
 SMI senior guides are all veteran alpinists intimately familiar with modern American mountaineering techniques.
 Kurt is a Himalayan veteran who has three successful ascents of Mt.
-Everest by two different routes and 100+ major expeditions to all seven continents on his resume.
+Everest by two different routes and 110+ major expeditions to all seven continents on his resume.
 He has numerous peak ascents throughout the Sierra Nevada range over the past 30 years.
 Kurt was also a senior guide on Mt.
-Rainier from 1991 – 2006 where he amassed 120 ascents of this peak.
+Rainier from 1991 – 2006 where he amassed 121 ascents of this peak.
 Kurt is the founder of Sierra Mountaineering International and runs it from his home in Bishop, California along the slopes of the beautiful Eastern Sierra.